DIXON'S REVENGE TRAIL RACE:

-On Saturday April 25th, Samuel Dixon gets his revenge – SIX03 Endurance is bringing the party to Rollinsford once again!
-Come join us on the banks of the Salmon Falls River for a trail running festival and celebrate at the mills with North Country Hard Cider, Smuttynose Brewing and other local vendors.
+On Sunday May 7th, Samuel Dixon gets his revenge – SIX03 Endurance is bringing the party to Rollinsford once again!
+Come join us on the banks of the Salmon Falls River for a trail running festival.

 The Half Marathon is an out and back which has some fast rail trail, open fields, some single track and one big nasty hill.

 You will be following the rail trail in the beginning and go straight by the water stop. until you hit the train track. ( There is no train running on Saturdays) You will hop over the train track and over the road.
 THIS ROAD IS OPEN AND YOU WILL NEED TO CHECK FOR CARS.